 Antelope Canyon

 Today is the day we get to see the iconic Antelope Canyon!
-You’ll need to book a tour in advance (this is a must).
+You’ll need to book a tour in advance (guided tours are a must these days).
 Pick a tour between the times of 11 am to 1:30 pm for the best lighting conditions during your tour.

 First off, you’re going to need to choose between seeing Upper or Lower Antelope Canyon.
 Choosing between the Upper and Lower Antelope Canyon is fully dependent on what you want to see, how much time you have, and how much money you want to shell out for a guided tour.